NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Sahih Muslim 2060 a](https://sunnah.com/muslim:2060a)

-> Ibn 'Umar reported Allah's Messenger  as saying that a non-Muslim eats in seven intestines whereas a Muslim eats in one intestine.
+> …a non-Muslim eats in seven intestines whereas a Muslim eats in one intestine.

 See also: